 Within the transactions of the London Bullion Market the UK cannot currently distinguish between monetary gold and non-monetary gold held as a store of value.
-Accordingly the UK has obtained an exemption from adopting IMF recommendations, as specified in the Balance of Payments Manual 5th edition, on treatment of gold until 2005.
+Accordingly the UK has obtained an exemption from adopting IMF recommendations, as specified in BPM5, on treatment of gold until 2005.
 For the time being these transactions are included in the Financial Account.